AI & Travel

 The AI Planner Problem

-Every AI trip planner we tested excels at generating an itinerary but fails at managing a trip.
+Every AI trip planner in this comparison excels at generating an itinerary but falls short at managing a trip.
 None offer expense tracking, document storage, or packing checklists.
 Once the planning phase ends and the trip begins, you're back to juggling separate apps.

 "I asked three AI planners for a week in Rome and they all recommended the same ten tourist traps.
 None mentioned the neighborhood trattorias where Romans actually eat."